piavW/FizzBuss-JS-edition/README.md

 This was built over a weekend-challenge in september 2019, the answer to the questions in the course-material is at the bottom of this README.

 ## What the code does
 This code allows your to play the FizzBuzz-game.
+If a number if divisible by 3 it replies Fizz, if it's divisible by 5 it replies Buzz, if it's divisible by 15 it replies FizzBuzz!

 ## Dependencies & code
 NPM, e2e-training-wheels: (chai, superstatic).
-## Setup

-## Acknowledgements

 ## License
 MIT-license